 - Reverse mortgage alternative

-In order to be eligible for funds from Point, the home in question must be located in select areas of:
+In order to be eligible for Point home equity, the home in question must be located in select areas of:

 - New Jersey